anlthms/sp-2016/README.md

 3. Install prerequisites

     ```
-    pip install sklearn scikits.audiolab
+    pip install scipy sklearn scikits.audiolab
     ```
 4. Download the data files from [Kaggle](https://www.kaggle.com/c/melbourne-university-seizure-prediction/data):

-    Save all files to a directory (we will refer to this directory as /path/to/data) and unzip the .zip files.
+    Save all files to a directory (referred to as /path/to/data below) and unzip the .zip files.

 5. Clone this repository